Pothole: Reporting

 Some jurisdictions offer websites or mobile apps for pothole-reporting.
 These allow citizens to report potholes and other road hazards, optionally including a photograph and GPS coordinates.
 It is estimated there are 55 million potholes in the United States.
 The self-proclaimed pothole capital, Edmonton, Alberta, Canada reportedly spends $4.8 million on 450,000 potholes annually, as of 2015.

 India has historically lost over 3,000 people per year to accidents caused by potholes.
 This situation has engendered citizen movement to address the problem.

 In the United Kingdom, more than half a million pot holes were reported in 2017, an increase of 44% on the 2015 figure.
 There are processes in place to report potholes at different levels of jurisdiction.
 The process for claiming compensation varies by jurisdiction.

 In popular culture

 Potholes have been commented on both in various media.

 Visual art

 Two artists, Jim Bachor of Chicago and Baadal Nanjundaswamy of Bangalore, India, have used artwork as a commentary on potholes by placing mosaics (depicting ice cream in various manifestations) or sculpture (in the form of a crocodile) in potholes.
 Elsewhere, activists in Russia used painted caricatures of local officials with their mouths as potholes, to show their anger about the poor state of the roads.
 In Manchester, England, a graffiti artist painted images of penises around potholes, which often resulted in them being repaired within 48 hours.

+Activists in Spain have also got quick fixes with penis graffiti.